-As someone who regularly scrubs pacifiers, baby bottles, and breast pump parts (the worst, amiright?), I’m not about to wash anything that doesn’t absolutely need it.
-So I was happy to nail down five foods that never need to be washed — plus a few that should always be washed.
+The past few years of pandemic life have made us all a bit insane when it comes to washing things (I still sing ‘happy birthday’ in my head every time I wash my hands).
+And because of that, I’m not about to wash anything that doesn’t absolutely need it.
+So I was happy to nail down five foods that never need to be washed — plus a few that should always be washed, which actually surprised me.
 Because, hey, I still want to keep my family safe.

 Here’s my cheat sheet: I hope that it saves you time and effort.

 Related: 13 pantry essentials that never expire.
 Like, ever.

 If you’re tempted to give your raw meat a quick rinse, resist the urge.
 Washing it only exposes your kitchen to more bacteria.
 Instead, make sure that you carefully handle your meat while transferring it from the package to the stove or oven with as little contamination to your kitchen as possible.
 DO wash everything that the meat touches, including knives and cutting boards.

 The same goes for chicken.
 It’s counterintuitive, but washing chicken is the quickest way to spread bacteria around your sink and countertop.
 Do not do this.
 In fact, cooking chicken is the only way to eliminate germs like salmonella.
 Also, consider using a non-porous, bacteria-resistant cutting board like our favorite from Elihome (affiliate).

 Washing mushrooms won’t render them unsafe to eat, but it might make them less delicious, which I consider a pretty serious danger.
 Skip the faucet and brush off any dirt with a dry paper towel instead.
 This process will yield a much better texture when they cook.
 Yum.